datastax/docker-images/README.md

 * DSE uses the default values defined for the environment variables unless explicitly set at run time.

-* **NOTE** When using memory resource contraints, you must must set JVM heap size using the environment variable `JVM_EXTRA_OPTS` or custom `cassandra-env.sh` or DSE running inside the container due to java not honoring resource limits set for the container.
+* **NOTE** When using memory resource contraints, you must must set JVM heap size using the environment variable `JVM_OPTS` or custom `jvm.options` or DSE running inside the container due to java not honoring resource limits set for the container.
 Java utilizes the resources (memory and CPU) of the host.
 Otherwise DSE will set the heap to 1/4 of the physical ram of the docker host.

 ### Using the DSE conf volume

 To use this feature:

 1. Create a directory on your local host.
 2. Download and customize the configuration files you want to use from the [config-templates](https://github.com/datastax/docker-images/tree/master/config-templates) page.
 3. Add the custom configuration files to the host directory you created.
-    * The file name must match a corresponding configuration file in the image and include all the required values, for example cassandra.yaml, dse.yaml.
+    * The file name must match a corresponding configuration file in the image and include all the required values, for example `cassandra.yaml`, `dse.yaml`.
 4. Mount the exposed Volume /config to the local directory.
 5. Start the container.
 For example to start a database node:

 ```
 docker run -e DS_LICENSE=accept --name my-dse  -v /dse/config:/config -d datastax/dse-server
 ```

 **Note** When you make changes to or add config files to the `/config` volume, you will need to restart your container with `docker restart container_name` for DSE to pickup the changes.
 Restarting the container will restart DSE.

 ### Using environment variables